History of the Mosses

 A history stretching back 12,000 years

 The Marches Mosses are the third-largest lowland raised bog in Britain.
-Until peat cutting and drainage began it covered a huge area some 2.5km wide and 8m long from Fenn’s Bank to Lyneal with large domes of peat rising up to 8m above the surrounding landscape.
+Until peat cutting and drainage began it covered a huge area some 2.5km wide and 8km long from Fenn’s Bank to Lyneal with large domes of peat rising up to 8 metres above the surrounding landscape.
 The Mosses encompass Fenn’s, Whixall, Bettisfield, Wem and Cadney Mosses.
-Over a third of this peatland has been lost due to human activities.
+Over a third of this peatland has been lost due to human activities over the centuries.

 The peatland began to be formed during last glacial period, 12,000 years ago.
 Retreating ice sheets cut a low valley that runs southwest from Fenn’s Bank, forming a huge wetland area now known as the Meres and Mosses.
 Deep peat began to form along the edges of some of the meres as swamp plants – reeds and rushes – invaded, filling in the edges of the meres.
 Their remains allowed sedges and then alder and willow to take hold.
 This led to fen-peat building up higher than the nutrient-rich groundwater that fed the meres.
 Once that happened, Sphagnum moss, which needs nutrient-poor water to survive, began to colonise.

 Sphagnum is the key plant in peat production.
 It holds rainwater and increases the acidic nature of the water.
 This pickled, water-logged habitat prevents most other plants from growing and, over centuries, forms peat.
 This in turn stores carbon that would otherwise be lost into the atmosphere.

 The peat holds a record of the climate over millennia.
 As pollen grains fell into the peat and were pickled, they were preserved.
 This now provides a valuable record of climate changes since the peat was formed and helps scientists to better understand our current climate emergency.